top of page

 “Omg no,” Girl sighs as she types.
 “It’s just, it’s not you, it’s me.
 And I know that’s a cliche but like, it applies.
 I had fun in Europe… with you… but that was just a certain period of my life when I wanted to have cool experiences and just... let loose, you know?
 But I’m home now and I’m planning other holidays.
 I might even go to Africa next year, do some volunteering somewhere.
 I dunno.”

-Girl couldn’t really remember the details surrounding her sunburn recovery well enough to challenge what Europe had just said, but what really hit home was how well Europe seemed to know her.
+Girl couldn’t remember the details surrounding her sunburn recovery well enough to challenge what Europe had just said, but what really hit home was how well Europe seemed to know her.
 There was a time when Europe was her world, and it was hard to think about how quickly that world could change.
-But she was growing now, becoming someone new.
+But she was growing up, becoming someone new.
 Europe had to let go.
-“Look Europe, I’m sorry, I don’t know what else to say.”

-Europe, sensing that Girl has just driven the final dagger through the heart of their relationship, becomes imbued with a clarity that seems to only come with acceptance.
+Europe, sensing that Girl has just plunged the final dagger through the heart of their relationship, becomes imbued with a clarity that seems to only come with acceptance.
 “I guess it just hurts to realise that you never really loved me,” Europe writes with the lightness of hindsight.
 “Just the idea of me.”

 And third, calling your boyfriend a loser is so lame and not the calibre of caption that Europe content demands.